pranavnegandhi/Approximato/README.md

-# Tom - Time Manager for Windows
+# Approximato - Time Manager for Windows

-Tom is a time manager for Windows based on the Pomodoro Technique by Francesco Cirillo.
+Approximato is a time manager for Windows based on the Pomodoro Technique by Francesco Cirillo.

 ## The Technique